SACRAMENTS WITHOUT A PRIEST!?

 Please also read:

-The absolute necessity of this sacrament, the overabundance of water on earth and the fact that it is even lawful, in the case of grave necessity, to procure baptism from heretics, schismatics, even Jews and pagans, shows forth the testimony of God's solicitude for the human race.
-From all this, it follows that even should the entire hierarchy of the clergy fall into heresy, and not a single lawful priest of the Most High remain, we still have access to the two sacraments necessary for the Church to continue on earth, the aforementioned Holy Baptism, and the Sacrament of Holy Matrimony, neither of which requires a priest, if one cannot be found.
+The sacrament of Holy Baptism, is necessary for salvation.
+The overabundance of water on earth and the fact that it is even lawful, in the case of grave necessity, to procure baptism from heretics, schismatics, even Jews or pagans, shows forth the testimony of God's solicitude for the human race.
+Even should the entire hierarchy of the clergy fall into heresy, and not a single lawful priest of the Most High remain, we still have access to the two sacraments necessary for the Church to continue on earth, the aforementioned Holy Baptism, and the Sacrament of Holy Matrimony, neither of which requires a priest, if one cannot be found.

 SACRAMENTS WITHOUT A PRIEST!?